 The side stories provide a touch of variation on the game's formula by changing out the setting.
 You'll take control of 3rd platoon Corporal Garcias venturing through treacherous swamps, or take James through a frozen and unforgiving mountain, and more.
 The side stories provide an excellent source of gold, weapons, and companions.
 The two licensed content packs are available at launch.
 Content unlocked, such as the proton packs and Slimer from Ghostbusters, can be used in any level in the game.

 Into the Dead 2's transition from a heavily microtransactioned mobile game to the Nintendo Switch is not without issues.
 First and foremost, the game's price tag may be a bit hard to swallow for what was a free-to-play mobile game.
 Yes, the game plays better without the despicable mobile game philosophy of nickel-and-diming the player, but its cost is way more than expected.
 The view distance isn't that great, so it's frequent to see zombies appear in front of you, slowdown occurs both during runs and in menus, and the gold grind is very slow.
 Even so, I thought it was a decent experience when played in short bursts.
-It's just disappointing that licensed DLC is locked until you get deep enough in the main story.Note: Into the Dead 2 was reviewed based on a digital Nintendo Switch copy of the game, provided by the publisher.
+It's just disappointing that licensed DLC is locked until you get deep enough in the main story.Note: Into the Dead 2 was reviewed on Switch.
+A digital copy of the game was provided by the publisher/developer.